Tips for Learning About Colleges Online

 The Internet is a wonderful and horrible place for research.
 All the information you could ever want is right at your fingertips, but distractions abound – emails arriving, new posts on social media, the latest sports updates, just to name a few.
-To make it worse, most websites (including this one) are loaded with links to other pages, pulling your eyes and your brain in many directions at once.
+To make it worse, most websites are loaded with links to other pages, pulling your eyes and brain in many directions at once.
 It takes real discipline to stay focused, and casual Internet research can quickly become wasted time.

 This is a challenge for today’s teens, who do the vast majority of their college research online.
 I don’t want my students to waste their time, so when I suggest colleges for them, I also help them develop smart online research skills.

 Here are some of my tips for researching colleges online: